Person sleeping under grey blanket

 Is waking at 3am normal as you age?

-It's common — but not 'normal' in the sense of inevitable.
-Cortisol patterns, blood sugar dips, sleep apnea and hormonal shifts all drive it.
-Each is testable, most are treatable.
+It's common, but not inevitable.
+Cortisol patterns, blood sugar dips, sleep apnea, and hormonal shifts all drive it.
+Each is testable.
+Most are treatable.

 Will IV therapy help my energy?

 If you're nutrient-depleted, often noticeably.
-We test first to know what to give.
+I test first to know what to give.
 Without that, it's expensive guesswork.

 Often yes.
 Standard testing usually only checks TSH.
-Free T3, free T4 and thyroid antibodies tell a more complete story, especially if you're symptomatic.
+Free T3, free T4, and thyroid antibodies tell a more complete story, especially when you're symptomatic.

 Ready to talk it through?